-- an overview of Council's highlights and challenges over the past year - a summary of Council's operational performance - a detailed analysis of financial performance and expenditure for 2023/2024 - information prescribed by Local Government (General) Regulation, including a detailed progress report on Council's Delivery Program and Operational Plan.
+- an overview of Council's highlights and challenges over the past year - a summary of Council's operational performance - a detailed analysis of financial performance and expenditure for 2023/2024 - report on Council's Delivery Program and Operational Plan

 The 2023/2024 Annual Report demonstrates Council's commitment to the Community Strategic Plan 2017-2027, adopted by Council in February 2017, which articulates the community's priorities and aspirations for the Shire.
 The goals outlined in the Community Strategic Plan 2017-2027 are aligned with the strategic vision and direction outlined in the Hunter Regional Plan 2041 and NSW Government plans to grow the economy, deliver infrastructure, protect the vulnerable, reduce human impacts on the environment and improve health, education and public services across NSW.

 Aligning state and local government strategic planning will support growth and change in the Upper Hunter.
 Vibrant communities must be supported by a robust economy.
 The regional plan repositions the Upper Hunter as a diverse energy, innovation and industry centre with efficient freight and transport connections.
 Diversifying the economy, with a focus on renewable energy, agriculture, tourism and biodiversity, will deliver greater prosperity to communities across the Upper Hunter, including those in the Muswellbrook Shire.